 Humans in Relationship to Biodiversity

-The Adverse Effect of Pesticides
+The Adverse Effects of Pesticides

-For more information on the dangers to biodiversity and actions you can take to help, see our pages below<<
+For more information on dangers to biodiversity and actions you can take to help, see these website pages:

-Do-It-Yourself Biodiversity - a DIY guide to creating biodiversity wherever you live.
+Do-It-Yourself Biodiversity: a DIY guide to creating biodiversity wherever you live